Lose Control (Meduza, Becky Hill and Goodboys song)

-"Lose Control" is a song by Italian production trio Meduza, English singer Becky Hill and English production trio Goodboys, released as a single by Virgin Records on 11 October 2019.
+"Lose Control" is a song by Italian production trio Meduza, British singer Becky Hill and production trio Goodboys, released as a single by Virgin Records on 11 October 2019.
 It reached number 11 on the UK Singles Chart.
-As of October 2022, the song has amassed more than 770 million streams on Spotify.
+As of November 2023, the song has amassed more than 870 million streams on Spotify.
+The song also appears in Meduza's recent released album MEDUZA.

 Background

 "Lose Control" was largely written and produced in the winter of 2018 originally with vocals by Josh Grimmett from Goodboys and Conor Blake, a co-writer of the song.
-Later at the start of 2019 it got vocals and additional co-writing of verses and pre-chorus by Becky Hill and was finished in one day.
-The trio described it as a "radio friendly" track.
+At the start of 2019, Becky Hill wrote and recorded her vocals for the verses and pre-chorus, which was finished in one day.
+Meduza described it as a "radio friendly" track.

 Composition

 The second single by Italian production trio Meduza is a deep house track influenced by dance-pop.
 It is written in C Minor and has a chord progression Cm — Fm — A♭.